ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 configurable string DATABASE = ?;
 ```

->For more information on defining configurable variables in Ballerina, see [Defining Configurable Variables](/learn/making-ballerina-programs-configurable/defining-configurable-variables/).
+>**Note:** For more information on defining configurable variables in Ballerina, see [Defining Configurable Variables](/learn/making-ballerina-programs-configurable/defining-configurable-variables/).

 ### Connecting to the Database